DanForys/ts-query-model/packages/docs/about.md

 # About

-The `ts-query-model` package is a lightweight database query wrapper for MySQL and SQLite.
+The `ts-query-model` package is a lightweight database query wrapper for MySQL, PostgreSQL and SQLite.
 It aims to provide a middle ground between the complexity of using an ORM and having to manually create types for raw SQL queries.